IEntin/ClientServer/README.md

 requested size but buffer size will not be changed and setPipeSize(...) will\
 log an error "Operation not permitted".\
 This option can be disabled altogether by setting\
-"SetPipeSize", false\
-in ProgramOptions.json for the server and clients.
+"SetPipeSize", false in ServerOptions.json and ClientOptions.json.

 If fifo is not an option the client can switch to the tcp mode and reconnect to the server without\
 stopping the server.